 The insurance industry is full of health insurance plans but unfortunately, that makes it overwhelmingly confusing.
 One common question that arises in a person’s mind when they want to buy a health insurance cover is whether it is possible to buy more than one health insurance policy to cover their medical expenses?

 The government of the United Arab Emirates has made health insurance mandatory for its residents.
 As a consequence, employers in the region are required to offer health coverage to their employees and their families while every sponsor has to provide a health insurance plan to their resident dependents.
 The strict UAE laws state that failure to abide by this rule can attract a fine of AED 500 per month.
-Furthermore, alongside the fine, no new visas will be issued and none of the existing visas will be renewed without the health insurance as per the Dubai Health Authority.
+Furthermore, alongside the fine, no new visas will be issued and none of the existing visas will be renewed without health insurance Dubai as per the Dubai Health Authority.
 This could however pose a problem if the resident already has health insurance that gives additional coverage beyond the group medical insurance offered by the employer.
 Alternatively, one might even have an existing policy, and getting a second insurance cover to get higher coverage might seem logical.
 For instance, a resident’s wife has a health cover provided by her spouse’s employer.
 If she takes up a job where her new employer is obligated by law to offer her a health insurance policy.
 The question arises- will both insurance cards work or if they are to be used interchangeably?

 According to the Dubai Health Authority, the premier government authority overlooking the health system in Dubai, there is no restriction on the number of health insurance plans availed by a resident.
 The law only demands that every resident is covered by at least one health insurance policy and no rules are violated by owning multiple health insurance covers.
 However, if an individual can reap the benefits of multiple insurances depends entirely on the agreement between the employer and their resident employee.
 Some employers might insist that the benefits of health insurance are applicable only if the employee has no other health insurance policies covering their medical costs.